farcasterxyz/protocol/README.md

 ### 7.1.4 Storage

-Messages must be stored using an anonymous Δ-state CRDT[^delta-state] and each delta type has its own CRDT.
+Messages must be stored using an anonymous Δ-state CRDT and each delta type has its own CRDT.
 The rules of the CRDT ensure that a deltas can be added in a manner that is commutative, associative and idempotent while never moving causally backward.
 Formally, the CRDT has a state `S` and a merge function `merge(m, S)` which returns a new state `S' >= S`.

 While each CRDT has its own validations, all CRDTs must implement the following validations for a message `m`: